the-ahuja-lab/SynGlue/README.md

 >>> import Generator as gn
 ```

-## 🔬 Module 4: Advanced Prediction Utilities (SYNGLUe)
+## Module 4: Advanced Prediction Utilities

-In addition to generating and prioritizing novel PROTAC and multitarget molecules, **SYNGLUe Module 4** also offers predictive functionality for key degradation metrics using state-of-the-art models.
+In addition to generating and prioritizing novel PROTAC and multitarget molecules, **SynGlue Module 4** also offers predictive functionality for key degradation metrics using state-of-the-art models.

----

 ### 🧠 DC50 & Dmax Prediction via Transformer-DMPNN Regression